 It has already revolutionized.
 We are heading into 2020 and technology is all around us.
 Check your pocket, you might have one or two, it might even be how you are reading this blog!
-This is the world of technological advancement which has already revolutionized the way we do business and travel is no exception.
+This is the world of technological advancement that has already revolutionized the way we do business and travel is no exception.
 Technology has fundamentally changed the way business is done in the travel industry across the continent.

 The corporate travel market is huge but not that prominent compared to the leisure travel business, which is definitely a big industry, but corporate travel is increasing.
-The globalization of the industry is seen by more transactions by more flights internationally and so people need to be connected to make a business that builds networks and that prepare the ground for future projects.
+The globalization of the industry is seen by more transactions by more flights internationally and so people need to be connected to make a business that builds networks and that prepares the ground for future projects.

 How Technology Is Leading to Globalization and Access to Business Travel Across the World?

 The complete corporate travel depends on travel tech as it eases the travel agencies' job by simply connecting them with their customers and promoting their travel products.
 Similarly, the need for a personalized, quick, and hassle-free travel experience is increasing so that travelers can focus on their business objectives rather than the trip nuisance.
 A report from the World Travel and Tourism Council unveiled that business travel accounts for $1.3 trillion of global travel spending annually and is set to rise at 3.7% per annum over the next ten years.
 Tweet This!